Richard Gere: Career

-Gere is an accomplished musician, composing and performing the Pretty Woman piano theme and a guitar solo in Runaway Bride.
-He learned tap dance for his role as lawyer Billy Flynn in Chicago, and karate for An Officer and a Gentleman.
+Gere composed and performed the Pretty Woman piano theme and a guitar solo in Runaway Bride.
+He studied tap for three months to shoot half a day of dancing for his role as lawyer Billy Flynn in Chicago.
+He also studied karate for An Officer and a Gentleman.

-Multiple film critics and media outlets have cited Gere as one of the best actors never to have received an Academy Award nomination.
+Multiple film critics and media outlets have said Gere is one of the best actors never to have received an Academy Award nomination.

-Activism and politics
+Political views and activism

 Gere regularly visits Dharamshala, the headquarters of the Tibetan government-in-exile.
 He is an advocate for human rights in Tibet and is a co-founder of the Tibet House US, creator of the Gere Foundation, and Chairman of the Board of Directors for the International Campaign for Tibet.
-Because he supports the Tibetan Independence Movement, he is permanently banned from entering China.
+Because he supports the Tibetan Independence Movement, Gere is permanently banned from entering China.
+In 2017, Gere stated he believed his advocacy had resulted in him no longer being cast in Hollywood blockbusters so as not to offend the growing Chinese audience for blockbuster films, with China now the second-largest film market in the world.

 In 1993, Gere was banned from being an Academy Award presenter after he denounced the Chinese government while announcing the nominees.

 In September 2007, Gere called for the boycott of the 2008 Beijing Olympic Games to put pressure on China to make Tibet independent.
 He starred in a Free Tibet-themed Lancia commercial featuring the Lancia Delta.
-On June 27, 2011, he meditated in Borobudur Temple in Indonesia.
+On June 27, 2011, Gere meditated in Borobudur Temple in Indonesia.
 He actively supports Survival International, an organization dedicated to protecting the rights and lands of tribal peoples throughout the world.

 Gere campaigns for ecological causes and AIDS awareness.
 He currently serves on the board of directors for Healing the Divide, an organization that supports global initiatives to promote peace, justice and understanding.
-He helped to establish the AIDS Care Home, a residential facility in India for women and children with AIDS, and also supports campaigns for AIDS awareness and education in that country.
+Gere helped to establish the AIDS Care Home, a residential facility in India for women and children with AIDS, and also supports campaigns for AIDS awareness and education in that country.
 In 1999, he created the Gere Foundation India Trust to support a variety of humanitarian programs in India.

 On April 15, 2007, Gere appeared at an AIDS awareness rally in Jaipur.
 During a live news conference to promote condom use among truck drivers, he embraced Bollywood superstar Shilpa Shetty, dipped her, and kissed her several times on the cheek.
 As a result of that gesture, a local court ordered the arrest of Gere and Shetty, finding them in violation of public obscenity laws.
 Gere has said the controversy was "manufactured by a small hard-line political party".
 About a month later, a two-judge bench headed by the Chief Justice of India, K. G. Balakrishnan, described the case as "frivolous" and believed that such complaints against celebrities were filed for "cheap publicity" and have brought a bad name to the country.
 They ruled that Gere would remain free to enter the country.